Child Vaccinations Australia and Family Law

 Whilst many couples have long, happy relationships, there are bound to be one or more serious points of disagreement when it comes to raising children.
 These issues become more relevant in circumstances where the couple has separated and have different views on how best to raise the child.
-One increasingly common topic is whether to issue children with vaccinations.
+One increasingly common topic is whether to issue children with Child Vaccinations in Australia.

-In recent years, the social media contentions around vaccinations has continued to grow.
-Parents from the anti-vaccination side typically argue the adverse side effects some vaccinations may have on the children and the risk of harmful reactions, whilst the pro-vaccination side argue the less chance of contracting diseases should their child mix with other children.
+In recent years, social media contentions around child vaccinations in Australia have continued to grow.
+Parents from the anti-vaccination side typically argue the adverse side effects some vaccinations may have on the children and the risk of harmful reactions, whilst the pro-vaccination side argues the less chance of contracting diseases should their child mix with other children.
 But how does the Family Court view this matter?